Can we get multiple lookup values for an item in a single cell (separated by comma or space)?

 3. ColumnNumber – It is the column number of the table/array from which matching value is to be returned (2 in this case).

-When you use this formula, it checks each cell in the left most column in the lookuprange and when it find a match, it adds to to the result in the cell in which you have used the formula.
+When you use this formula, it checks each cell in the leftmost column in the lookuprange and when it finds a match, it adds to the result in the cell in which you have used the formula.